GringoElPepito/ESGI-Obsidian/Smartbin text.md

 Let's get on with our roadmap.
 For 2026, we aim to open our first European factory in Portugal, which will enable us to reduce our delivery times.
 By 2028, we aim to deploy 50 industrial models across Europe.
 Finally, by 2030 we aim to create a building-integrated version of Smartbin.

 # Marketing
+Now it's time to show you how we achieved this result.
+We have implemented 4 points:
+- The first is a free trial month for the first 100 customers every month.
+- The second is the development of our image on social networks, via ads or partnerships with influencers.
+- The third is to set up partnerships with companies or public institutions
+- The fourth is the optimization of our website's referencement via SEO method

 # Offer